stevewhitmore/wp-update-scanner/README.md

 `0 0 * * * cd /path/to/project; run.sh # run script every day at midnight`

+> Be sure to update the contents of the `config.template.txt` file and rename it to `config.txt`.

 ### Requirements

 * Python v3